feedback-to-code/SWE-bench/evaluation/README.md

 have THIS repo and our fork of [cwa-server](https://github.com/feedback-to-code/cwa-server) cloned in your home dir on scorelab side-by-side.

-in THIS repo run `conda env create file=environement.yml` and activate the env.
+in THIS repo run `conda env create file=environment.yml` and activate the env.
+If this doesn't work, you might want to try `conda env create -f environment.yml`

 in cwa server repo run `gh repo set-default` and set our fork as default.